Table of Contents

-If you seek a refuge from the sun, visit Málaga’s La Concepión Botanic Garden, which is almost 200 years old and collects 2,000 different plant species from all over the world.
+Seeking the refuge from the sun, visit Málaga’s La Concepión Botanic Garden.
+It is almost 200 years old and collects 2,000 different plant species from all over the world.

 Shop like the locals do at the Atarazanas Market

-Malaga’smain market is vibrant and always busy.
-Except reasonable prices and the true Andalusian spirit, you will be enchanted by the arches and stained-glass windows which are a piece of art.
+Except for reasonable prices and the true Andalusian spirit, you will be enchanted by the arches and stained-glass windows which are a piece of art.

 Quench your curiosity in the Automobile and Fashion Museum

-This is something special to everyone’s taste.
-Whether you are a boy or a girl, you will be inspired to visit this museum and see 100 beautiful cars from 1903 till now, or admire the haute-couture display of 200 attires.
+Make sure to add this spot to your list of what to do in Malaga.
+That will be a great experience to visit this museum and see 100 beautiful cars from 1903 till now or admire the haute-couture display of 200 attires.

 Hide from the stifling heat in the Parque de Málaga